Luganskaya-Svetlana/Physalis/README.md

 - [ ] Use latex to generate PDF out of selected problems or full variant (pdf saved from the standard system print dialog is OK, css styles are adjusted for print)
+- [ ] .print-new-page (PART 2) start from even page only when print
+  two pages on sheet
 - [ ] User registration and user-generated content: generate pdf of selected problems etc.
 - [ ] Store statistics for a user